guilherme-gonzalez/parcial1-optativo-v/README.md

 # .NET API Project outline

 ## Description
-In this project we are building a simple CRUD and list .NET API that interacts with a PostreSQL docker container.
+**PARCIAL 1 =>** In this project we are building a simple CRUD and list .NET API that interacts with a PostreSQL docker container using Dapper.

+**PARCIAL 2 =>** Instead of Dapper we are now using EntityFramework and adding ORMs instead of manually executing DDL statements on the database, and also we have Migrations setup with ```dotnet ef```

+The Interfaces, Models, Repositories, Services and Controllers were all modified to use EntityFramework.

 ## Directories